aws-samples/ml-model-serving-on-sagemaker-bring-your-own-ensemble/README.md

-# Amazon SageMaker Bring Your Own Scripts and Container
+# Amazon SageMaker Bring Your Own Ensemble

 This git repo was developed based on the git repository [Amazon SageMaker Local Mode Examples](https://github.com/aws-samples/amazon-sagemaker-local-mode), which shows different examples of running SageMaker Training and Serving in local instance/machine.